 Visit after sunset to capture the lights at their best, then stop to watch and listen to the roiling, churning river thundering through the dark tunnels before emerging into the light beyond the station.

 A splendid Grade II listed building, dating to 1884 worthy of a visit to see the fabulous staircase, decorated with tiles, ironwork and carved animals.
 It’s an Instagram favourite and is truly lovely.
 While this is a good library, the real reason to visit is to see the impressive building itself (and do pop next door to the Tiled Hall, for cakes and a pot of tea!

 St. John’s Church in New Briggate (built 1632-1634), is the finest of Leeds’ lovely churches.
 Visit to see the two naves, the original Renaissance rood screen, pulpit, and stalls.

-Fun fact: There are some strange hermaphrodite figures in the roof trusses!
+There are some interesting hermaphrodite figures in the roof trusses!
 See if you can find them!